DevModeChris/DinoRun/README.md

 6. Look at `entities/powerup.js` and `config/powerups.js` to learn about special abilities
 7. Finally, explore `entities/mob.js` and `config/mobs.js` to see how creatures work

 All the code has comments that explain what's happening!
-We use lots of emoji icons to make it fun and easy to understand.

 ## 🛠️ For Others